Capillary/api-documentation/source/index.html.md

 `X-CAP-API-ATTRIBUTION-LOOKUP-TYPE:<name>`
 `X-CAP-API-ATTRIBUTION-LOOKUP:<value>`(value is case sensitive)

+### Headers Required for Basic Authentication

+*   **Content-Type** - This should be set as application/json

+*   **Accept** - This should also be set as application/json

-### OAuth
+### Process 2: OAuth

-OAuth provides better security and helps you create secure passages to access your org's data through Capillary APIs.
-To generate oAuth client key and secret see <a href="http://developer.capillarytech.com/en/support/solutions/articles/4000154305-oauth">OAuth Documentation</a>.
+OAuth provides better security and helps you create secure passages to access your org&rsquo;s data through Capillary APIs.
+To generate oAuth client key and secret see <a href="http://developer.capillarytech.com/en/support/solutions/articles/4000154305-oauth" target="_blank">OAuth Documentation</a>.

+#### Generate Access Token

 Once you get key and secret, you can generate access token or JWT (JSON Web Token) using the token/generate API.
 JWT is a compact URL and JSON-based used to transfer data securely between two parties.

 #### Resource Information
 | | |